 (3) the sudden death of President Beji Caid Essebsi, amidst an escalating crisis of corruption and economic depression, in 2019.

-Astonishingly, the Tunisian state managed to survive all of these major political transitions without affecting the comprehensiveness of the state or people’s insistence on pursuing the ambitious process of democratization.
-At the moment, one of the perplexing questions surrounding Tunisia is about the ability of the already-exhausted state to survive the current political turmoil, resulted by the sweeping storm of pivotal decisions taken, in late July, by the President of state, Kais Saied, against the two parallel authorities of his own regime – the Parliament and the government.
+Astonishingly, the Tunisian state managed to survive all of these major political transitions without affecting the comprehensiveness of the state or the people’s insistence on pursuing the ambitious process of democratization.
+At the moment, one of the perplexing questions surrounding Tunisia is about the ability of the already-exhausted state to survive the current political turmoil, resulting from the sweeping storm of pivotal decisions taken, in late July, by the President of state, Kais Saied, against the two parallel authorities of his regime – the Parliament and the government.

-In a surprise move, on the night of July 25th, President Saied, launched a ruthless war against the government and the parliament of his own regime.
-Saied, who worked all his life as professor of constitutional law, used the powers given to him by Article 80 of the Tunisian Constitution to grab all state civilian and military powers in his own hands.
+In a surprise move, on the night of July 25th, President Saied launched a ruthless war against the government and the parliament of his regime.
+Saied, who worked all his life as a professor of constitutional law, used the powers given to him by Article 80 of the Tunisian Constitution to grab all state civilian and military powers into his own hands.
 Saied justified the shocking procedure by the need to control the risks aroused by the massive angry protests that erupted all over Tunisia on that day against the failures of the regime in running state affairs and recovering the depressed economy.
-Since then, Saied fired the Prime Minister, and at least half of the ministerial cabinet, including theministers of defense, interior, justice, and finance.
+Since then, Saied fired the Prime Minister, and at least half of the ministerial cabinet, including the ministers of defense, interior, justice, and finance.
 He also announced the suspension of all businesses and government activities, except for security, health, and educational facilities.

 Why is Saied Going Wild?

-According to governmental statistics, unemployment rates jumped from 14% to 17.4%, at the last quarter of 2020, as a result of an economic contraction that hit a record rate of 8.2%, in September 2020.
-According to a survey conducted by the World Bank, in cooperation with the governmental National Institute of Statistics, in 2020, poverty rate in Tunisia reached 15.2%.
-At least, 30% of the surveyed families, stated that they fear running out of food, as a result of the COVID-19 pandemic which added to their miseries of unemployment and deteriorating economy.
-Added to the existing misery is the rising rates of COVID-19 cases, exceeding two-thousand new cases per day in mid-July, that forced neighbor countries to close their borders with or suspend flights to Tunisia.
+According to governmental statistics, unemployment rates jumped from 14% to 17.4%, in the last quarter of 2020, as a result of an economic contraction that hit a record rate of 8.2%, in September 2020.
+According to a survey conducted by the World Bank, in cooperation with the governmental National Institute of Statistics, in 2020, the poverty rate in Tunisia reached 15.2%.
+At least, 30% of the surveyed families, stated that they fear running out of food, as a result of the COVID-19 pandemic which added to their miseries of unemployment and the deteriorating economy.
+Added to the existing misery is the rising rates of COVID-19 cases, exceeding two thousand new cases per day in mid-July, that forced neighboring countries to close their borders with or suspend flights to Tunisia.

 In theory, the “three presidencies” regime may look like an innovative democratic system that includes all and excludes none.
 But, in practice, it has proven to be a sounding fail.
-For three years, since Kais Saied got elected, Tunisia could not achieve any tangible progress under the three presidents, whose agendas and visions are not only inconsistent, but also contradicting.
-The conflict between the three governing authorities in Tunisia reached a climax point in mid-March, in a way that paralyzed political decision-making, wobbled the faltering economy, and consequently stirred nation-wide protests calling for reform.
+For three years, after Kais Saied got elected, Tunisia could not achieve any tangible progress under the three presidents, whose agendas and visions are not only inconsistent but also contradicting.
+The conflict between the three governing authorities in Tunisia reached a climax point in mid-March, in a way that paralyzed political decision-making, wobbled the faltering economy, and consequently stirred nationwide protests calling for reform.